Autumn Colours of Japan | Sisterhood Womens Travel

 We have a fairly relaxed start to our day, before heading to our Sushi Making lesson, conducted by a professional sushi chef.

-Early evening, we'll enjoy dinner onboard a Yakatabune (Japanese style houseboat), with a cruise on Tokyo Bay.
+Early evening, we'll enjoy dinner onboard a Yakatabune (Japanese-style houseboat), with a cruise on Tokyo Bay.

-Overnight - Shinagawa Prince Hotel (or similar)
+Overnight - Royal Park Hotel Tokyo Nihombashi (or similar)

 Day 4 - Tuesday 25 November 2025